uiceds/cee-492-project-2025-Team1/cee492_report.typ

 === Data Visualizations
+This section discusses the exploratory analysis of the given dataset in terms of histrogram, scatter plots, correlation heatmap, boxplots, and principal component analysis (PCA).

+Figure 1 shows the histograms of the input features.
+The X axis represents the dosage (mostly in Kg/m3 or days for age) and the Y axis represents the frequency.
+The most of the mix designs are using cement dosage of around 150 - 350 kg/m3.
+However, the mix design frequency reduces for cement dosage with higher than 400 kg/m3.
+The most of the mix designs have no blast furnace slag in the mix as there is a sharp spike of the ferquency at zero slag amount.
+The blast furnace slag histogram represents a zero inflated model.
+This zero inflated trend is also visible for superplasticizer and fly ash dosage indicating that most of the mix designs have no superplasticizer and fly ash.
+This behavior of the dataset can be better interpreted by combining the water and cement dosages.
+As the water dosage histogram shows a roughly bell-shaped distribution centered around 170 - 200 kg/m³, and the cement dosage ranges considerably between 150 - 350 kg/m³, it is evident that most of the mix designs use cement as the primary binder material instead of supplementary agents such as fly ash or slag.
+The water dosage also appears to supplement the demand for superplasticizers.
+The coarse aggregates represent a multi modal distribution representing different mix designs with distinct aggregate to cement ratio.
+The difference in maximum aggregate size in the mix design can also lead to variation in the distribution as larger aggregates lead to lower packing density and smaller required volume.
+The higher values ( higher than 800 kg/m3 ) of the coarse aggregate range is indicative of the mix design to be of structural concrete instead of mortar or grouts.
+A tall dominant peak in the concrete testing days histogram represents majority of concrete tests were done in early ages ( 1- 7 days).
+The frequency drops after around 28 days which is the standard reporting days for concrete compressive test result.
 #figure(
   image("histograms.png", width: 80%),
   caption: [Histograms of input features]
 )

+The scatter plots analyzing the influence of the input features on the compressive strength are shown in Figure 2.
+The strength increases with the increase in cement content.
+As cement is the primary binder, increasing cement dosage improves the compressive strength.
+However, beyond an optimum level ( around 400 kg/m3 ), excessive cement can reduce the compressive strength due to shrinkage and poor workability.
+The influence of blast furnace slag is scattered with no consistent trend.
+As slag acts as supplementary material, its effect on the compressive strength depends on the replacement ratio and curing age.
+The strength gain for slag is slow initially, but it can improve later due to pozzolonic activity.
+Most of the mixes have zero fly ash amount, while others show variable strengths for 50 - 150 kg/m3.
+A decreasing trend in the compressive strength is evident for the higher water dosage.
+Higher water content increases the workability, but it reduces the compressive strength due to greater porosity after hydration.
+The superplasticizer dosage is concentrated at a low dosage of around 0 -15 kg/m3.
+The superplasticizers improve flowability with a lower water-cement ratio and lead to higher strength.
+However, a higher amount of superplasticizers shows inconsistent effects.
+The coarse aggregate plot is scattered, and the strength variation is not significant.
+The fine aggregate data is mostly between 700-900 kg/m3.
+A higher amount of fine aggregates increases water demand and reduces strength.
+The scatter plot of the age of the test shows a clear increase in the compressive strength with the increase in the testing days, especially up to 90 days.

 #figure(
   image("scatter.png", width: 80%),
   caption: [Scatter plots of input features vs compressive strength] )
+The correlation heatmap in Figure 3 indicates that the compressive strength is most positively associated with cement content, testing age, and negatively associated with water content.
+This observation is consistent with the classical water-to-binder effect.
+Superplasticizers show a slightly positive association with the compressive strength.
+As the superplasticizers reduce the water demand as well as the water-to-binder ratio, the compressive strength increases.
+The aggregate contents exhibit weak correlations with compressive strength.
+The fine and coarse aggregates are negatively correlated due to the volumetric trade-off.
+The fly ash and slag are negatively correlated with the cement content, as these are used as a replacement for cement.
 #figure(
   image("corr.png", width: 80%),
   caption: [Correlation heatmap]
 )

+Figure 4 presents the box plot of the input features, including each concrete mix component and testing age.
+The cement content shows a consistent distribution centered around 280 - 300 kg/m3 with no outliers.
+On the other hand, the water content ranges between 150 to 200 kg/m3 with a few outliers.
+The fly ash and blast furnace slag exhibit a wide variation, indicating a diverse range of replacement ratios in the dataset.
+The superplasticizer content remains low in most mix designs, while a few extreme points represent highly flowable concrete.
+Here, the fine and coarse aggregates exhibit a moderate variability which reflects a balanced mix proportion.
+The testing age is skewed toward early ages, such as 28 days, with several long-term outliers.

 #figure(
   image("boxplot.png", width: 80%),
   caption: [Boxplots of input features]
 )

+Figure 5 presents Principal Component Analysis (PCA) results that summarize how the different input features collectively influence the variation in concrete data.
+The left plot shows that PC1 captures 28.5% of the total variance.
+The right plot shows PCA loadings.
+It quantifies how each original variable contributes to PC1 and PC2.
+The variables with larger loading values (absolute magnitude) have a stronger influence on the principal components.
+From the right plot, it is evident that the PC2 is more influenced by blast furnace slag, water, coarse aggregate contents, and age.
+These parameters have a negative influence on PC2.

 #figure(
   image("pca.png", width: 80%),